peerlibrary/meteor-computed-field/README.md

 Extra field methods
 -------------------

-The computed field is a function, but it has also two extra methods which you probably do not really need.
+The computed field is a function, but it has also two extra methods which you probably do not really need, because computed field should do the right thing automatically.

 ```javascript
 field.stop()